What is DMX?

 3.1 DMX Controller

-• Hardware Consoles: Physical boards with faders and buttons.
+• Hardware console: A physical control panel with faders and buttons.

-• Software Interfaces: PC or tablet apps that map channels to sliders.
+• Software Interface: A PC or tablet application that maps channels to sliders.

-• Hybrid Units: Combine onboard controls with USB or Ethernet outputs.
+• Hybrid Devices: Combines an integrated controller with a USB or Ethernet output.

 3.2 DMX Cables and Connectors

-• Terminators: A 120 Ω resistor at the end of the line prevents signal reflections.
+• Terminator: A 120 Ω resistor at the end of the cable prevents signal reflections.

 3.3 Fixtures and Decoders

-• Fixtures with Built‑In DMX Ports: Moving heads, PAR cans, LED bars.
+• Fixtures with integrated DMX connectors: Moving heads, PARs, LED strips.

-• External Decoders: Convert DMX data into PWM or analog voltage for strips, tubes, or custom rigs.
+• External Decoders: Convert DMX data to PWM or analog voltage for use with strips, tubes, or custom fixtures.

-• UXL Tags: Some fixtures support wireless DMX, requiring transceiver modules instead of cables.
+• UXL Tags: Some devices support wireless DMX, requiring a transceiver module instead of cables.

 4.How DMX Communicates